 Charlotte- Education and Communications Practitioner (Health and Equality Team)

-Charlotte is passionate about creating healthy and safe communities for marginalised peoples.
-In her role, she works with community members to educate on violence prevention and gender equality, with a focus on young people.
+Charlotte is an intersectional feminist passionate about creating healthy and safe communities for all.
+In her role, she works with community members to educate on violence prevention and gender equity, with a focus on young people and youth programs.

-She also oversees all our communications, from social media and branding to resources and graphic design.
-She believes that design can bring awareness and advocacy to equality.
+Charlotte also oversees and creates all our communications and resources, including social media, branding and graphic design.
+She believes that great design can bring awareness and advocacy to equality.

 Gita - Team Leader (Women's Wellbeing Team)